London Borough of Richmond upon Thames: Geography

 The borough is home to the National Physical Laboratory and the attractions of Hampton Court Palace, Twickenham Stadium and the WWT London Wetlands Centre that draw domestic and international tourism.

-The River Thames becomes narrower than at any part of Inner London towards its flow into the borough and becomes non-tidal at Teddington Lock in the borough; its main axis runs south to north, rather than west to east through more than half of the borough.
+The River Thames becomes narrower than at any part of Inner London towards its flow into the borough and becomes tidal at Teddington Lock in the borough; it flows generally south to north, rather than west to east through more than half of the borough.